 The spine MRI did not reveal any significant abnormalities.

-Patient had Digital Subtraction Angiogram, DSA, which showed a large multi-saccular aneurysm like a "petal leave" arising distally from the left PICA which feeds into an elongated fusiform aneurysmal component (Figure 3 and Figure 4).
+Patient had Digital Subtraction Angiogram, DSA, which showed a large multi-saccular aneurysm like a "petal leaf" arising distally from the left PICA which feeds into an elongated fusiform aneurysmal component (Figure 3 and Figure 4).

 Figure 4: Angiographic study of the PICA aneurysm.
 Peri-operative angiogram of the 4th Ventricular dissecting PICA aneurysm.
 View Figure 4